gtuck/web3400-Course-Docs/projects/00/description.md

 #### Objective 4: Create a Basic Contact Us Form

-1. **File Structure**: Create `contact.php` which will contain our contact form and logic to save messages to the database.
+1. **File Structure**: Create `contact.php`, containing our contact form and logic to save messages to the database.

 2. **Form HTML (within `contact.php`)**: